You are listening to the Sean Hannity Radio Show Podcast.

 Oh, who's consulting during the election for the Democratic National Committee?

-If we're going to talk to Tim K. Is this the how is this different except they got information?
+If we're going to talk to Tim K., is this?

 They got assistance.